flutter/website/src/content/get-started/fwe/user-input.md

 " %}

 ### Radio
-A group of `Radio` buttons let the user select between a mutually exclusive values.
-When one radio button in a group is selected, the other radio buttons in the group are unselected.
+A group of `Radio` buttons that allows the user to select between mutually exclusive values.
+When the user selects a radio button in a group, the other radio buttons are unselected.

 - A particular `Radio` button's `value` represent that button's value,
 - The selected value for a group of radio buttons is identified by the